 SPP works with State, Commonwealth and Local government to improve outcomes from both policy and program activities.
 We provide a focussed, structured, flexible approach that’s tailored to the specific planning and implementation capability of our partners.

-ARTICLE SUMMARY Internationally recognised precincts have benefitted from successful partnerships with knowledge institutions, where both research and education capabilities have played a key role in supporting industry competitiveness and growth.
-In this article, SPP’s Precinct Lead Ben Apted together with Government Lead Phil Noble outline some fundamental benefits knowledge institutions bring to a developing precinct.…Read More
+Internationally recognised precincts have benefitted from successful partnerships with knowledge institutions, where both research and education capabilities have played a key role in supporting industry competitiveness and growth.
+In this article, SPP’s Precinct Lead Ben Apted together with Government Lead Phil Noble outline some fundamental benefits knowledge institutions bring to a developing precinct.
+They also look at some global case studies that highlight the key role of knowledge institutions in successful outcomes for commercial and government-based precinct development.Read More

 The Open Banking framework impacts all major banks and financial services institutions, creating a new operating environment where accredited third-parties can access consumer data.
 This access to data will generate a multitude of opportunities for banks and third parties to create new products and services.
 It will also create opportunities for retail banks to reshape the way they add value to their banking services and create new efficiencies and innovations in customer service technologies.Read More